The Daily Pennsylvanian is a student-run nonprofit.

 Vasserman also said that she and her Canadian friends had hoped for a female president in the United States, believing it could inspire similar change in other Western countries.

-López added that she and her international friends typically avoid expressing their opinions about American politics in front of others, instead choosing to discuss them among themselves.
+The College first year added that they and their international friends typically avoid expressing their opinions about American politics in front of others, instead choosing to discuss them among themselves.

-“Sometimes people may think that we don’t have the right to speak about that,” she said.
+“Sometimes people may think that we don’t have the right to speak about that,” they said.